-I teach a variety of workshops in a group setting both on location and at a rental studio, and a listing of my upcoming workshops is below.
+I teach a variety of workshops in a group setting both on location and at our new rental studio, and a listing of my upcoming workshops is below.
 I also teach all of these subjects, and more, on a personal basis to individuals and small groups, who may learn more easily in that type of environment, or who have special needs or techniques they would like to develop more fully.

 To see some of the photos and my comments from past workshops, visit my "Blog" page by clicking on the Blog heading at the top of this page.